The 80/20 Rule: How To Achieve More With Less In Life

 • Resource Consumption: 70% of the world’s energy, 75% of its metals, and 85% of its timber are consumed by 20% of the world’s countries (these countries have less than 20% of the world’s population).

-• Natural Resources: 80% of Earth’s mineral wealth is produced by far less than 20% of the Earth’s surface.
+• Natural Resources: 80% of Earth’s minerals are found in less than 20% of its surface.

 • Wealth: 85% of total global assets are owned by 10% of adults.[1]